bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/3 - Oracles.md

 | 26 - 65 | **SHORE** | Where land meets the sea |
 | 86 - 98 | **RIVER** | Along an inland waterway |

-Use the tables on the next page to reveal the state of the wreck, which can help frame the challenges of accessing or exploring the site.
-See [page 201] for suggested gameplay procedures when searching a shipwreck.
+Use the tables on the next page to reveal the state of the wreck, which can help frame the challenges of accessing or exploring the site. [[#SUMMARY EXPLORING A SHIPWRECK|See page 201]] for suggested gameplay procedures when searching a shipwreck.

 *198 ORACLES*